Phone: 0114 273 8951

 Year of call: 1993Book BarristerDownload Details

-“Specialist child law expert who typically acts for parents and local authorities.
+“Specialist child law expert who typically acts for Children’s Guardians and local authorities.
 She has a background in criminal as well as family law, and many of her most significant cases have concerned complex injuries and medical issues.
-She has also been engaged in cases involving radicalisation and cross-border child relocation.”
+She has also been engaged in cases involving forced marriage protection orders and child fatalities.”

 Pennie read Classical Civilisation at Nottingham University before undertaking the conversion course in Law at City University in 1992.
 She was called to the Bar by the Honourable Society of Lincoln’s Inn in 1993 having undertaken the BVC at the Inns of Court school of law.
 Pennie practises in all areas of law involving children.
 Pennie delivers training, both personally and through Chambers, to solicitors and Local Authorities on aspects of public law.

 - Family Law Bar Association – committee member NE circuit FLBA